tuanphung/SmartTableView/Doc/Examples.md

 ```

 ## Setup your UITableViewCell
+LazyTableViewCellProtocol already support Generic and Associated types.
+So, no type casts required.<br />
+You must use same ModelType for `height:` & `configureCell:` method (it can be any, but must be same).
+Then your cell will automatically pick up instances of ModelType and display, other ModelType will be ignored.

 `By default, your cell Identifier is same to ClassName.
 If you use XIB to layout cell, you have to set Identifier is your ClassName.`

-LazyTableViewCellProtocol already support Generic and Associated types.
-So, no type casts required.<br />
-Your cell only accept model that same in `height:` & `configureCell:` method.

 ### RestaurantTableViewCell
 ```swift